Skip to main content

 • Multiple assignees supported — assign tasks to several team members

-• Assignees must be workspace members
+• Assignees must be workspace members with Member role or higher (Viewer and Guest roles cannot be assigned)

 Schedule